Marsdevelopers/Cropsec101-prototype/README.md

 ![applsci-12-03396-g007](https://github.com/user-attachments/assets/876ae808-48c1-43af-80b8-aa8771c60d3c)

 # Future Implementations:
-On the future updations we add different kinds of senors to the rover such as Humidity sensor,
+On the future updations we add different kinds of sensors to the rover such as Humidity sensor,
 Temparature sensor,
 Lidar,